rgpegasus/better-ani-scraped/README.md

 ```

 ## TODO
-- Add a function that lists all anime (like searchAnime but for all available animes on the platform).
+- Create a documentation for the package.

 ___